Wase-Engine/wase-engine/CONTRIBUTING.md

 ### Ask a question ⁉️

-Using SDL Game Engine and got stuck?
+Using Wase Engine and got stuck?
 Browse the [documentation][documentation] to see if you can find a solution.
 Still stuck?
 Post your question as an [issue on GitHub][new_issue].
 While we cannot offer user support, we'll try to do our best to address it, as questions often lead to better documentation or the discovery of bugs.

 Want to ask a question in private?
 Contact me by [email](mailto:email).

 ### Propose an idea 💡

-Have an idea for a new SDL Game Engine feature?
+Have an idea for a new Wase Engine feature?
 Take a look at the [documentation][documentation] and [issue list][issues] to see if it isn't included or suggested yet.
 If not, suggest your idea as an [issue][new_issue].
 While we can't promise to implement your idea, it helps to:

 * Explain in detail how it would work.
 * Keep the scope as narrow as possible.